 The Humane Society of the United States and others have advanced the argument that hunts and culls cannot actually reduce deer density.
 They propose two mechanisms that doom lethal herd control to failure: the “vacuum effect” and “reproductive rebound”.

 The vacuum effect – the hypothesis that deer are “sucked in” from neighboring areas when deer are removed, i.e. that deer disperse into available territory.
 This hypothesis has been disproved by Dr. Porter’s research in upstate NY.
 Deer were removed from an area surrounded on all sides by other deer herds.
-No deer moved into that area during a five year period.
+No deer moved into that area during a two year period.
+The research was extended and no deer moved into that area for 5 years.
 The reason behind that is that fawns learn a home range from their mother and have an allegiance to that maternal home range throughout their lives.
 They have no way of knowing that a neighboring area is available and don’t want to leave their familiar home range.
+This has had tremendous implications for management and how damage from deer can be reduced in a specific area.

 The rebound effect – the hypothesis of increased fecundity of does when deer are removed from an area, i.e. if you remove deer they will have more fawns to compensate.
 This does occur in areas where the deer exceed the biological carrying capacity (BCC), meaning that the food supply is not sufficient for the deer population.
 In other words, the deer are not getting the nutrition they need, i.e. they are starving.
 The deer population has not exceeded the BCC in Ann Arbor, which is not to say that they are not causing environmental damage by exceeding the ecological carrying capacity.
 Above ecological carrying capacity, the rate of browsing is greater than the rate of food-plant regrowth.